 The United Nations Industrial Development Organization (UNIDO), in collaboration with the Bureau of Energy Efficiency (BEE), a statutory body under the Ministry of Power, Government of India, is executing a Global Environment Facility (GEF) funded national project called 'Promoting energy efficiency and renewable energy in selected MSME clusters in India'.
 The project execution is planned in multiple phases.
-The aim of the Phase-I of the project was to develop and promote a market environment for introducing energy efficiency and enhanced use of renewable energy technologies in process applications in the selected (12) energy-intensive MSME clusters in India, with feasibility for expansion to more clusters.
+The aim of the Phase-I of the project was to develop and promote a market environment for introducing energy efficiency and enhanced use of renewable energy technologies in process applications in the selected (12) energyintensive MSME clusters in India, with feasibility for expansion to more clusters.
 Phase-II of the project is to scale up and expand the project activities to a greater number of enterprises in existing clusters, as well as 11 new clusters, for better implementation of energy efficiency technologies and practices.

 Efficient use of energy in any facility is invariably the most important strategic area for manageability of cost or potential cost savings.
-Awareness of the personnel, especially operators in the facility, becomes a significant factor for the proper implementation of energy conservation initiatives.
+Awareness of the personnel, especially operators in the facility becomes a significant factor for the proper implementation of energy conservation initiatives.
 With this context, this Technology Compendium has been prepared, which comprises of various technologies and best practices to save energy.

-The information in this compendium is intended to help the ceramic units in Morbi ceramic cluster reduce energy consumption in a cost-effective manner while maintaining the quality of products manufactured.
-Further analysis on the economics of all measures as well as on their applicability to different production practices is needed to assess their cost effectiveness at individual ceramic units.
-Further, this shall also serve as a guide for estimating the feasibility of energy saving project at the first place and ensure accelerated implementation.
+The information in this compendium is intended to help the ceramic units in Ahmedabad ceramic cluster (Himatnagar & Naroda) to reduce energy consumption in a cost-effective manner while maintaining the quality of products manufactured.
+Further analysis on the economics of all measures, as well as on their applicability to different production practices, is needed to assess their cost effectiveness at individual ceramic units.
+Further, this shall also serve as a guide for estimating the feasibility of energy saving projects at the first place and ensure accelerated implementation.

-Chapter 1 of the compendium provides an overview of Indian Ceramic Industry.
+Chapter 1 of the compendium provides an overview of Indian Ceramic Industry and Ahmedabad (Himatnagar & Naroda) ceramic cluster.

-Chapter 2 focuses on a brief overview of the tiles and sanitaryware manufacturing process and energy consumption in ceramic units and also includes technology status/mapping of the Morbi ceramic cluster.
+Chapter 2 focuses on a brief overview of the tiles & crockery manufacturing process and energy consumption in ceramic units and includes technology status/mapping of the Ahmedabad ceramic cluster.

-Chapter 3 focuses on the importance of energy efficiency in ceramic industry and some of the common measures applicable in different sections of the ceramic unit.
-The energy efficiency measures are included for more than 90% of energy consumption areas in a tile and sanitaryware manufacturing unit, such as raw material preparation, press machine, mould preparation, slip/slurry transfer, spray dryer, kiln, utilities and utilization of renewable energy.
-The chapter also includes some of the best practices on energy efficiency.
+Chapter 3 focuses on importance of energy efficiency in ceramic industry and some of the common measures applicable in different sections of the ceramic unit.
+The energy efficiency measures are included for more than 90% of energy consumption areas in a tile and crockery manufacturing units, such as raw material preparation, mould formation, slurry transfer, kiln, utilities and utilization of renewable energy.
+The chapter also includes some of the best practices and key indicators that the unit should follow and monitor to maintain the energy efficiency levels in different energy consuming areas.